-FT9xx tool chain v2.3.0 will be released on the 30th March 2017, which is based on GNU C/C++ and assembly compiler for the FT9xx series.
+FT9xx tool chain (V2.5.0)is based on GNU C/C++ and assembly compiler for the FT9xx series.
 It is fully integrated with the open source Eclipse IDE with C/C++ Development Tooling (CDT).
 The FT9xx Eclipse integrated toolset includes FT9xx sample applications to enable the ability to start a new project design quickly.
 An open source real time OS FreeRTOS is ported to the FT9xx and comes together with the tool chain.

 FT93x Interface driver support

-The upcoming FT93x tool chain v2.3.0 is supported with a suite of free libraries to control each function block in addition to a collection of USB libraries to enable a range of USB host or device solutions.
+The upcoming FT9xx tool chain (V2.5.0)is supported with a suite of free libraries to control each function block in addition to a collection of USB libraries to enable a range of USB solutions.
 All drivers will be provided as source code for easy adaptation and modification.

 Firmware Download and Debug